How to Differentiate Between DTG and DTF Printing Methods

 5) Cost & Profit: DTG vs DTF (Realistic View)

 Costs vary by ink coverage, garment color, labor, reject rate, and your throughput.
-But for planning purposes, here are typical per-unit ranges many operators use as a starting point.
+But for planning purposes, most operators evaluate DTF vs DTG printing using the same cost drivers: materials, labor time per unit, and rework risk.

 • Light garments: ink + pretreat + labor + blank